 Biology is another factor.
 “There’s an increased rate of substance-use disorders in close relatives of people with ADHD,” says Dr. Wilens.
 Genes associated with risk-taking and novelty-seeking behavior may predispose an individual to both ADHD and substance abuse.

-Whatever the explanation, trouble usually starts in adolescence; until age 15, ADDers are generally no more likely than non-ADDers to experiment with drugs.
+Whatever the explanation, trouble usually starts in adolescence; until age 15, ADHDers are generally no more likely than non-ADHDers to experiment with drugs.
 From this age on, rates of abuse and dependency skyrocket.
 Half of all adults with untreated ADHD will develop a substance use disorder at some point in their lives.

 In adulthood, any major life change can mean increased risk.
 “Starting a new job, or having a child may activate a genetic vulnerability,” says Richardson.